SilkRose/Pony/stories/deternal/deternal.md

 Twilight started to cry.
 "Is Fluttershy gone?"

 Pinkie nodded as she started to cry as well.
-"Yea, she died while trying to help an animal in the sanctuary."
+"Yeah, she died while trying to help an animal in the sanctuary."

-Twilight hugged Pinkie, not know what else to do.
+Twilight hugged Pinkie, not knowing what else to do.

 Pinkie hugged back.
 "I miss her so much already."

 "Me too."

-"I thought I had lost you too."
+"I thought I had lost you, too."

 "I'm sorry, Pinkie."